-Historical Marker Committee
+Historical Marker Project

 A Story to Tell

-The Orleans Historic Markers Committee consists of a group of residents who are joined together by a commitment to preserve the rich history and heritage of our town for current and future generations, for our residents and our many visitors.
-The Committee has embarked on a project to tell our town’s story through a series of interpretive historical markers and associated projects that commemorate the people, places, buildings, and historical legacies that have made our town such a unique and special place.
+The Orleans Historic Marker Project originally consisted of a group of residents who formed a Committee – their goal – to preserve the rich history and heritage of our town for both current and future generations of residents and visitors.
+Beginning their work in 2015, the Committee embarked on a project to tell our town’s story through a series of interpretive historical markers and associated projects that commemorate the people, places, buildings, and historical legacies that have made our town such a unique and special place.

-Beginning its work in 2015, the Committee has researched, planned, designed, and installed five markers in the first phase of its work.
-Our “anchor” marker is located in front of Snow Library, and in three panels, tells the story of the town’s origins, founding, incorporation, and naming.
+The Committee researched, planned, designed, and installed five markers in the first phase of its work.
+The “anchor” marker is located in front of Snow Library, and in three panels, tells the story of the town’s origins, founding, incorporation, and naming.
 Markers have also been installed memorializing the coming of the railroad to Orleans, Rock Harbor Academy, the origins of Snow Library, the Old Methodist Burial Ground, Orleans Lifesaving History, the Old Post Office, and the Old Firehouse.

-The Committee’s latest project is a multi-panel marker installed at Nauset Beach commemorating the lifesaving heritage of Orleans and our relationship to the sea.
+Their last project is a multi-panel marker installed at Nauset Beach commemorating the lifesaving heritage of Orleans and our relationship to the sea.
 This marker memorializes the wreck of the Sparrow-hawk, the Humane Society of the Commonwealth of Massachusetts, the United States Lifesaving Service, the United States Coast Guard, and the World War I shelling of Orleans by a German U-Boat.
 The focus of this marker complex will be the people and events of Orleans that created this remarkable heritage.